MicrosoftDocs/microsoft-salescopilot-docs/articles/eap-faq.md

 If you encounter any issues or errors while redeeming the offer, reach out to the support alias at [copilotforsalesineap@microsoft.com](mailto:copilotforsalesineap@microsoft.com) for assistance.

+## How do I use the new licenses?

+To use the new licenses, you must [assign the licenses to the users](/microsoft-365/admin/manage/assign-licenses-to-users?view=o365-worldwide) and deploy the Copilot for Sales app.
+For more information, see: [Use Copilot for Sales licenses](eap-redeem-license.md#use-copilot-for-sales-licenses).

-## How do I start adopting?
+## How do I start adopting the new licenses?

 To get started with Copilot for Sales, visit the [adoption website](https://aka.ms/C4SAdoption).
 You'll find role-specific resources and guidance on how to set up, configure, and use Copilot for Sales.
 You can also join our community calls for additional support.
 For further assistance, reach out to your account team to receive the invitation to the community calls.

-## How do I use the new licenses?

-To use the new licenses, you must [assign the licenses to the users](/microsoft-365/admin/manage/assign-licenses-to-users?view=o365-worldwide) who will be using Copilot for Sales.

-## Do I need to deactivate my old Sales Copilot licenses?

-No, you do not need to deactivate your old Sales Copilot licenses.

-## Do I need to reassign the old Sales Copilot license users?

-No, you do not need to reassign users.
-Instead, you can assign the new Copilot for Sales licenses to the correct users.

-## Once I receive the Copilot for Sales licenses, can I immediately start assigning licenses to users?

-Yes, once you have received your Copilot for Sales licenses, they are available for assignment.
-You can start [assigning the licenses to users](/microsoft-365/admin/manage/assign-licenses-to-users?view=o365-worldwide) immediately.

 ## Do these licenses need to be assigned to the same users as Copilot for Microsoft 365?